Yacklin/text2cypher-cleanup-public/README.md

 ## Dataset Information

-The cleaned neo4j/text2cypher-2024v1 dataset contains natural language queries paired with their corresponding Cypher graph database queries and relevant schema, database alias.
+The cleaned neo4j/text2cypher-2024v1 dataset contains natural language questions, corresponding Cypher queries and relevant schema.

 One of the authors has run this project to clean neo4j/text2cypher-2024v1 dataset using **Qwen/Qwen3-4B-Instruct-2507** and H100s.